allan-walpy/my-dev-guide/code_conventions.md

 ### Call the more overloaded method from other overloads

-This guideline only applies to overloads that are intended to provide oponal arguments
+This guideline only applies to overloads that are intended to provide optional arguments

 ```c#
 private string someText;